 PH’s officially banned due to the signing of the DASCA law

-At the end of the year, the Senate passed DASCA, the Designer Steroid Control Act of 2014, which closed down basically every prohormone / designer steroid loophole.
+At the end of the year, the Senate passed DASCA, which closed down basically every PH / anabolic loophole.
 It also pushes enforcement to the DEA, a far more trigger-happy organization.

 This ultimately makes them completely illegal, and there was no grace period for retail sales when the law was passed.

 It’s still to be determined where all of the chips will fall, and how hard the DEA will enforce this new law, but it closes down a relatively gray market and will have new users looking for legal alternatives (or moving to purely illegal means of getting gear).

 The state of the anabolic supplement industry will be in much flux during 2015, and some companies and retail stores will likely go out of business or enter the black market in the first half of the year.

 You can read a full discussion on our 2014 DASCA post, and soon, we hope to write a post about “what’s next”.